 Whether you need one desk on an ad hoc basis, or are looking for a more permanent office solution, shared office space is a great solution.

 With flexible commitment and options, you can control your outgoings as your business grows (or shrinks).
-You’ll also have a ready-made network of skills, contacts and even access to new projects via your coworking neighbours.
+You’ll also have a ready-made network of skills, contacts and even access to new projects via your coworking neighbours and managers.

 So if you’re ready to upgrade your business from your kitchen table, take a look at the shared office options near you.